 Commission staff cannot respond to requests for information regarding a complaint or any other proceeding before the Commission.
 However, a complainant will receive written notice of the ultimate outcome of the complaint, subject to the limits of confidentiality.

-The New Mexico Judicial Standards Commission does not provide legal advice or explain legal procedures.
-Legal questions should be reviewed with an attorney.
+The New Mexico Judicial Standards Commission does not provide legal advice, advisory opinions, or explain court or general legal procedures other than the Commission’s process.
+Your legal questions should be reviewed with an attorney or through your own research.

 Although some of the information contained on this web site addresses legal matters relating to disciplinary proceedings, it is only intended to assist the public in obtaining a general understanding of the judicial disciplinary process.
 The underlying facts concerning every grievance are different, and the material contained on this web site is not intended to be used to definitively assess a judge’s conduct.